PHOTOX/promdens/README.md

 PDA and PDAW are techniques for implicit inclusion of laser pulses in trajectory-based nonadiabatic dynamics, such as trajectory surface hopping or _ab initio_ multiple spawning.
 PDA generates initial conditions (positions, momenta and excitation times) for the excited-state dynamics, while PDAW provides weights and convolution functions for the trajectories created using the vertical excitation approach.
 Both methods take as input ground-state positions and momenta with corresponding excitation energies and transition dipole moments (quantities readily available from absorption spectra calculation with the Nuclear Ensemble Approach).
-> [!TIP]
+> [!NOTE]
-> Description of PDA and PDAW, their derivation and benchmark against quantum dynamics can be found in the [Journal of Physical Chemistry Letters](https://doi.org/10.1021/acs.jpclett.4c02549).
+> Description of PDA and PDAW, their derivation and benchmark against quantum dynamics can be found in our paper in [Journal of Physical Chemistry Letters](https://doi.org/10.1021/acs.jpclett.4c02549).
 A broader review on selecting initial conditions for trajectory-based methods, including a discussion of PDA, is available in our recent review in [Accounts of Chemical Research](https://pubs.acs.org/doi/10.1021/acs.accounts.4c00687).

 ## Installation
 The code is published on PyPI and can be installed with pip